Match Community Day Team

 Kent Strader joins the Match Community Day team as a third grade teacher from Washington DC.
 Before coming to Match, Kent taught K-3 students, wrote curriculum, and coached teachers at DC Prep Benning Elementary.
 Previously, he taught 1st and 3rd grade McDonogh #32 Elementary School in New Orleans, Louisiana where he also tutored students in remediation programs and coached the boys’ middle school basketball team after school.
 Kent earned his bachelor’s degree from Georgetown University and was a recipient of the University of Manchester Leadership Award for his research and work with nonprofit organizations in Manchester, England.

-Ms. Tabuteau is filled with excitement, as she will be joining Match Community Day School as a K2 teacher for the 2016-2017 school year.
+Ms. Tabuteau is filled with excitement, as she will be joining Match Community Day School for the 2016-2017 school year.
 Before joining the MCD community, Ms. Tabuteau earned her B.S. in Mathematics Education and Master of Education at the University of New Hampshire.
-Her passion for teaching and strong commitment to ensuring that each child is able to reach their highest potential, has lead to her decision of moving back to her hometown of Boston.
+Her passion for teaching and strong commitment to ensuring that each child is able to reach their highest potential, has led to her decision of moving back to her hometown of Boston.
 During her free time, Ms. Tabuteau enjoys traveling, trying new things and spending time with family and friends.

 DANIELLE WALKER I INCLUSION AIDE